11 Best Construction Scheduling Software Reviewed [2026 Edition]

 Pros

-• Improved resource management: Float provides a range of tools and features that help organizations to allocate their resources more effectively and monitor their workloads, which can improve productivity and efficiency.
+• Improved resource management: Float provides a range of tools and features that help organizations allocate their resources more effectively.

 • Project visibility: Float provides a visual representation of projects and tasks, which helps teams to better understand their progress and identify areas for improvement.